480/Y, Old Agra Road, Above Indian Bank, Nashik - 422002.

 We also have Mulligan certified therapists who use special techniques like Mulligan and Mckenzie to alleviate pain / remove pain.
 We specialise in taping and dry needling too.

-exacerbation of the pre-hospitalisation medical condition.
+Prevention of Complications – Respiratory treatment, mobilisation and activity, with the objective of minimising complications resulting from the operation, anaesthesia or immobility.
+Additionally, the treatment contributes to the prevention of deterioration and/or exacerbation of the pre-hospitalisation medical condition.
 Promotion of Function and Mobility – Activation, strengthening and mobilisation of the patient in order to enable resumption of maximal function and independence, using accessories if needed.

 Promotion of Function and Mobility – Activation, strengthening and mobilisation of the patient in order to enable resumption of maximal function and independence, using accessories if needed.